Chile's 33 miners still haunted by their past

 "I'd wake up thinking I was inside a mine," he told the BBC.

 "I'd wake up shouting.
 I said to myself 'I have to deal with this' so for a week I went back down a mine owned by my brother-in-law.
 Each day I'd go a little bit further inside, to overcome the fear.
-These days I have far fewer nightmares."'We are all OK'
+These days I have far fewer nightmares."

 The tale of Chile's 33 miners was one of the most momentous news stories of 2010.

 In August of that year, the San Jose mine collapsed, trapping the men 700m (2,300ft) below ground.

 Nothing was heard from them for 17 days and most people assumed they were dead.